 You’ll learn about the protocols and safety standards you must maintain so that you can administer the therapy under extremely sterile conditions.

 Having completed your understanding of the preparation methods, the next step of your training in PRP therapy is learning how to administer the injections.

-- PRP therapy can be safely combined with other treatments to enhance their effects.
-Accordingly, as a part of your training in PRP therapy, you’ll learn how to match the injections with the other modes of treatment like medication, surgical procedures, and physical and occupational therapy.
+PRP therapy can be safely combined with other treatments to enhance their effects.
+Accordingly, as a part of your training in PRP therapy, you’ll learn how to match the injections with the other modes of treatment.
+These modalities can include medication, surgical procedures, and physical and occupational therapy.